paritytech/substrate-connect/packages/light-client-extension-helpers/README.md

 The extension page helper is conceptually the same as the web page helper, except it is used in the user interface of your extension.
-By importing `helper`, you can access light client functionality
+By importing `helper`, you can access light client functionality.

 #### How You Can Use It